Skip to Content

 For the Stovetop:

-- Warm the ghee in a Dutch oven over medium heat.
-Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
-Remove half of the onions using a slotted spoon and set them aside.
-Then, stir in the garlic and ginger and cook for another minute.
+• Warm the ghee in a Dutch oven over medium heat.
+Add the onions and saute until they caramelize and brown for 20-25 minutes.

-- Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+• Add the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+Stir to combine.

-- Bring the mixture to a boil, then reduce the heat to low.
-Cover and cook for 4 hours.
+• Bring the mixture to a boil.
+Reduce to low heat, cover, and cook for 4 hours.

-- Remove the meat with a slotted spoon and set it aside.
+• Remove the beef shanks with a slotted spoon and set them aside.
 Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

 For the Instant Pot:

-- Warm the ghee in an Instant Pot on saute mode.
+• Warm the ghee in an Instant Pot on saute mode.
 Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
-Remove half of the onions using a slotted spoon and set them aside.
-Then, stir in the garlic and ginger and cook for another minute.
+Use a slotted spoon to remove half the onions and set them aside.
+Then, stir garlic and ginger into the remaining onions and cook for one minute.

-- Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+• Add the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+Stir to combine.

-- Bring the pot to a boil on saute mode, then secure the lid and set it to manual high pressure for 45 minutes.
+• Then, deglaze the pot with 4-6 cups of water (enough water to cover the beef).
+Let the mixture come to a boil in saute mode.
+Secure the lid and set the Instant Pot to manual high pressure for 45 minutes.

-- Remove the meat with a slotted spoon and set it aside.
+• Remove the beef shanks with a slotted spoon and set them aside.
 Then, remove the layer of oil, called tari, accumulated at the surface and set it aside for plating.

 Alessandra